microsoft/WhatTheHack/041-VirtualWAN/Coach/README.md

 Before you start, please consider these points:

 - Setting expectations: all of the challenges in this Hack would take around 2 days to complete.
-Please do not expect to finish all of the exercises in a shorter event
+In a shorter event you should pick up the challenges most relevant for the participants.
-- It is recommended going one challenge after the other, without skipping any.
-However, if your team decides to modify the challenge order, that is possible too.
-Please consult with your coach to verify that the challenge order you wish to follow is doable, and there are no dependencies on the challenges you skip
+- If your team decides to modify the challenge order, that is possible too.
+For example, you could skip challenge 4 (Secure Virtual Hub) and go straight to challenge 5 (NVAs).
-- **Think** before rushing to configuration.
-One minute of planning might save you hours of work
-- Look at the **relevant information** in each challenge, they might contain useful information and tools
-- You might want to split the individual objectives of a challenge across team members, but please consider that all of the team members need to understand every part of a challenge
+- You might want to split the individual objectives of a challenge across team members (for example one subteam can do each region)
-- Note that cross-hub traffic does not work with Secure Virtual Hub at the time of this writing, and it is slated for Q4CY20
+- Note that cross-hub traffic does not work with Secured Virtual Hubs at the time of this writing, and it is slated for H2CY21
+- The Cisco CSR VMs do not generate any extra cost other than the Azure VM charges

 ## Coach's Guides